jchatel/quickmail-next-docs/campaigns/handling-out-of-office-replies.md

-# Handling Out-of-office Replies
+# Handling Out-of-Office Replies

+**In this article:**

+- What are out-of-office replies?

+- How does QuickMail detect out-of-office replies?

+- What happens if a lead is marked as out-of-office?

+- How do I change the default delay of 14 days?

+- Where do I see out-of-office replies?

+- How do I send emails immediately to leads marked as out-of-office?

-## What are Out-of-office Replies?
+## What Are Out-of-Office Replies?

-Out-of-office replies are automated email responses that notify the sender that the recipient is temporarily unavailable due to reasons such as vacation, leave, or departure from the company.
-These replies typically include details such as the expected return date and alternative contact information if necessary.
+Out-of-office replies are automated email responses that notify the sender that the recipient is temporarily unavailable.
+They typically include details such as the expected return date and alternative contact information.

-## How does QuickMail detect out-of-office replies?
+## How Does QuickMail Detect Out-of-Office Replies?

-QuickMail automatically checks email accounts every 10 minutes for new responses.
-Our system is designed to identify automated out-of-office replies and distinguish them from regular responses.
+QuickMail automatically checks email accounts every 10 minutes for new responses and is designed to identify automated out-of-office replies and distinguish them from regular replies.

-## What happens if a lead is marked as out-of-office?
+## What Happens if a Lead Is Marked as Out-of-Office?

-When a lead is marked as out-of-office, QuickMail automatically delays the next email by an additional 14 days by default on top of the existing Wait Step.
+When a lead is marked as out-of-office, QuickMail automatically adds a 14-day delay on top of the existing wait step before sending the next email.

-For example, if the lead's next scheduled email was originally set to be sent in 3 days, QuickMail will instead wait 17 days (3 days + 14-day out-of-office delay) before sending the next email.
+For example, if the lead's next email was scheduled to send in 3 days, QuickMail will instead wait 17 days (3 days + 14-day out-of-office delay).

-This ensures that emails are sent when the recipient is more likely to be available, improving the chances of engagement.
+This ensures emails are sent when the recipient is more likely to be available, improving the chances of engagement.

-## How do I change the default delay of 14 days?
+## How Do I Change the Default 14-Day Delay?

-Go to the reply settings of the account and edit out of office delay in days.
-Here's an example of it set to 3.
+Go to the account's reply settings and edit the out-of-office delay in days.
+Here is an example with it set to 3 days:

 ![screenshot](../images/000_file-95cRJV47Px.png)

-## Where do I see out of office replies?
+## Where Do I See Out-of-Office Replies?

-You can view out-of-office replies on the **Opportunities page** in QuickMail.
+Out-of-office replies can be viewed on the **Opportunities** page.
 This helps you identify whether a lead is temporarily unavailable or has left the company.
-Their out-of-office message may also provide useful details, such as their expected return date or an alternate contact person, allowing you to adjust your follow-up strategy accordingly.
+Their out-of-office message may also include useful details such as their expected return date or an alternate contact, allowing you to adjust your follow-up strategy accordingly.

 ![screenshot](../images/001_file-UAev6XBprf.png)

-If you don't want to see out-of-office replies in Opportunities, go to Settings → Replies → uncheck the box 'Out of office replies are added to Opportunities'
+If you do not want out-of-office replies to appear in Opportunities, go to **Settings** → **Replies** → uncheck **Out of office replies are added to Opportunities**.

 ![screenshot](../images/002_file-FKWjKuAzwX.png)

-## How do I send emails immediately to leads marked as out-of-office?
+## How Do I Send Emails Immediately to Leads Marked as Out-of-Office?

 Leads marked as out-of-office can be resumed immediately or on a specific date and time.

-To resume out-of-office leads, click the lead's name or thumbnail in the List page to open quick view → Campaigns tab → click the triple-dot icon for the campaign → Resume progress → Select date → Confirm
+To resume a lead, click the lead's name or thumbnail on the **List** page to open the quick view → **Campaigns** tab → click the menu icon (three vertical dots) for the campaign → **Resume Progress** → select a date → **Confirm**.

 ![screenshot](../images/003_file-SwXZHHUSCB.png)

-**Note:** On rare occasions, an out-of-office reply is detected as a regular reply causing the leads to completely stop receiving emails from the campaign.

-In such instances, you can also resume the lead immediately or on a specific date and time.
+**Note:** On rare occasions, an out-of-office reply may be detected as a regular reply, causing the lead to stop receiving emails from the campaign.
+In this case, you can resume the lead immediately or on a specific date and time using the same steps above.